pacak/bpaf/README.md

 }
 ```

-Library follows **parse, don’t validate** approach when possible.
+The library follows the **parse, don’t validate** approach when possible.
 Usually you parse your values
-just once and get the results as a Rust struct/enum with strict types  in both combinatoric and
+just once, and then get the results as a Rust struct/enum with strict types  in both combinatoric and
 derive APIs.

 ## Design goals: restrictions

-The main restricting library sets is that you can’t use parsed values (but not the fact that
+The main restriction that the library sets is that you can’t use parsed values (but not the fact that
 parser succeeded or failed) to decide how to parse subsequent values.
-In other words parsers
+In other words the parsers
 don’t have the monadic strength, only the applicative one.

 To give an example, you can implement this description: